Cancellation of one-parameter graviton gauge dependence in the effective scalar field equation in de Sitter: The problem and the goal

 We are interested in investigating this two-scalar system on a spatially-flat de Sitter space background, for which the metric is conformal to the Minkowski one,~$g_{\mu\nu} \!=\! a^2(\eta) \eta_{\mu\nu}$, when written in conformal time coordinate~$\eta$ that takes values on a negative semi-axis,~$-\infty\!<\!\eta\!<\!0$.
 The scale factor of de Sitter space grows with conformal time,~$a(\eta)\!=\! - 1/(H\eta)$, while the Hubble rate remains constant,~$H\!=\!\sqrt{\Lambda/3}$.
 In particular, we are interested in one-graviton loop corrections to the interaction between heavy scalars~$\Psi$ that is mediated by the MMC scalar~$\varphi$.
 In this setup the fluctuations of the metric field, that we define as

 are quantized semiclassically, and the effects of their interactions are captured by perturbative quantum field theory.
-The interaction vertices encoded in the action~(\ref{action}) that we will need for our computation are collected in Table~\ref{OriginalVertices} In this section we give expressions for all the contributing one-loop diagrams~(\ref{General1loopDiagrams}) in the two-scalar model defined in~(\ref{action}).
-These diagrams constructed from the vertices given in Table~\ref{OriginalVertices}.
+The interaction vertices encoded in the action~(\ref{action}) that we will need for our computation are collected in Table~\ref{OriginalVertices}.
+In the remainder of this section we outline what is the problem that arises in the study of quantum-gravitational corrections to the system defined in~(\ref{action}), while the following section is devoted to the outline of our strategy for addressing this problem.

 The MMC scalar interacting with inflationary gravitons is the simplest system in de Sitter space that exhibits a large secular logarithm in the one graviton loop correction~\cite{Glavan:2021adm}.
 The tree-level point-source potential mediated by the MMC scalar is given by~\cite{Akhmedov:2010ah,Glavan:2019yfc}